Policies and Processes

 Contract Deliverables

 Equipment purchased or constructed by the University under a contractual agreement with another agency or institution is not considered University property, but rather the property of the entity to which the equipment will be delivered.
-Such equipment costs must be recorded in subaccount 68xx.

 For more detailed information about equipment and asset tracking see the University's Property Management Manual.